SchooiCodes/smt/README.md

 Installation
 -

-To install Schooi's Multitool, simply [download the latest release file](https://github.com/SchooiCodes/smt/releases).
+To install Schooi's Multitool, simply download [the latest release file](https://github.com/SchooiCodes/smt/releases) or [the installer](https://github.com/SchooiCodes/smt/tree/main/Installer.bat) (RECOMMENDED).

 Alternatively, you can use git to clone the repo: